pyrates-neuroscience/PyRates/documentation/doc/source/template_specification.rst

      base: OperatorTemplate  # reference to the Python object that is used as basis
      label: "..." # (optional) alternative name for display
      equations: # single equation string or list of equation strings
-     variables: # further information to define aspects of variables
+     variables: # further information to define aspects of equation variables
-       var_name:  # must be the same as used in the equation
+       var_name: ... # must be the same as used in the equation
-         description: "..." # (optional) explanation
-         unit: "..." # (optional) unit of the variable (only as additional info, not used)
-         default:  # defines data type, variable type and/or default value
-           # can be any of the following:
+       var_name2: value # values can be any of the following:
-           # - `float` or `int` with default value in brackets, e.g. `float(1.2)`
-           # - plain default value, e.g. `0.37`
+           # - plain value, e.g. `0.37`
-           # - `input` or `output`
+           # - `input` or `output` or `variable` (in that case, parentheses can be used to provide
+           #   initial values, e.g. `variable(0.1+0.4j)` for a complex variable)
-           # if a value is given, the variable will be treated as a constant, without as
+           # If a value is given, the variable will be treated as a constant,
-           # state variable
+           # else as a variable that can change over time.

 Node template
 -------------